metamath/lamp-guide/docs/11/index.md

 The "Settings" tab lets you configure metamath-lamp to your liking.

+You **must** press on *"Apply Changes"* for changes to be applied.
-It's important to remember that any changes you make in the Settings tab are *not* applied until you select
+Any changes you make in the
+Settings tab are *not* applied until you select "Apply Changes".
-"Apply Changes"; if you want to discard changes, select "Discard Changes".
+If you want to discard changes, select "Discard Changes".

 One setting in particular that you might want to change involves how to interpret left click.